create-softdev/softdev-program/modules/17-NPM/65-npm-versions.md

 # NPM Versions

 What happens when we change the package's implementation?
 Does the package consumer get the new implementation?
-The answer is yes, but it's complicated.
+The answer is yes, but it's complica`ted.

 ## Upgrading a package